 OFFENSE: Criminal Impersonation (Identity Theft)

-If you receive notice a credit card has been activated in your name and without your consent, contact your local police department or call the Gage County Sheriff’s Office and ask to speak with an investigator about filling out an Identity Theft/Criminal Impersonation report.
+If you become the victim of identity theft or fraud, immediately report it to your local police department or call the Gage County Sheriff’s Office and ask to speak with an investigator.

 Sheriff Millard “Gus” Gustafson #903